xcjian/xcjian.github.io/_pages/about.md

 ======
 * B.S. in Statistics, School of Mathematical Sciences, Nankai University (Sep.
 2016 - Jun.
 2020)
 * Ph.D. in Signal Processing, School of Electrical and Electronic Engineering, Nanyang Technological University (Aug.
 2020 - Jan.
 2025)
+* Post-doctoral fellow, School of Computation, Information and Technology, Technical University of Munich (May.
+2025 - Present)

 Honors and Awards
 ======